Azure-for-Startups/Content/Instructional-guides-and-code-packets/Containers-on-Dockers/README.md

 > <img src="media/image13.png" width="431" height="82" />

 -   There are several ways you can execute a deployment template.
-We will use a portal UI: Press +New and enter a “template deployment” in the search box.
+We will use a portal UI: Press +New and enter a "template deployment" in the search box.

 > <img src="media/image14.png" width="202" height="274" />